 While the CRFC is produced at the state level, it is enforced at the county level through county health departments.
 Each county may also have its own food safety requirements.
 For example, some counties have additional requirements for food handler certification.
 In addition, counties may interpret the CRFC slightly differently.
-For example, share tables in school lunchrooms.
-In some counties, a share table is allowed, but in other counties it is not.
 It's always a good idea to consult with your county health department when you have questions about how to meet food safety requirements.